Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 * Infrastructure as a Service (IaaS)
   The cloud provider provides access to processing, storage, network and other fundamental computing resources.

-In the following diagram, one can see what is managed by the customer, what is provided by the providers and what allows the scaling of compute power.
+In the following diagram, one can see what is managed by the customer, what is provided by the providers and what allows the scaling of computing power.

 ![image-20240221094453637](./res/PAAS/image-20240221094453637.png)